nschapeler/bitcoin-header-serializer/README.md

 # bitcoin-header-serializer
-A super simple web app to serialize bitcoin headers
+A super simple web app to serialize bitcoin headers because doing it manually when you need it is annoying